Louis Duchesne: Biography

 Louis Duchesne was ordained to the priesthood in 1867.
 He taught in Saint-Brieuc, then in 1868, went to study at the École pratique des Hautes Études in Paris.
 From 1873 to 1876, he was a student at the École française in Rome.
-He was an amateur archaeologist and organized expeditions from Rome to Mount Athos, to Syria, and Asia Minor, from which he gained an interest in the early history of the Roman Catholic Church.
+He was an amateur archaeologist and organized expeditions from Rome to Mount Athos, to Syria, and Asia Minor, from which he gained an interest in the early history of the Catholic Church.

-In 1877, he obtained the chair of ecclesiastical history of the Catholic Institute, but left the theological faculty in 1883.
+In 1877, Duchesne obtained the chair of ecclesiastical history of the Catholic Institute of Paris but left the theological faculty in 1883.
 He then taught at the École Pratique des Hautes Études, where he influenced Alfred Firmin Loisy, a founder of the movement of Modernism, which was formally condemned under Pope Pius X. In 1895, he was appointed director of the École française.

-In 1887, he published the results of his thesis, followed by the first complete critical edition of the Liber Pontificalis.
-At a difficult time for critical historians applying modern methods to Church history, drawing together archaeology and topography to supplement literature and setting ecclesiastical events with contexts of social history, Abbé Duchesne was in constant correspondence with like-minded historians among the Bollandists, with their long history of critical editions of hagiographies.
+In 1887, Duchesne published the results of his thesis, followed by the first complete critical edition of the Liber Pontificalis.
+At a difficult time for critical historians applying modern methods to Church history, drawing together archaeology and topography to supplement literature and setting ecclesiastical events with contexts of social history, Duchesne was in constant correspondence with like-minded historians among the Bollandists, with their long history of critical editions of hagiographies.
 He gained fame as a demythologizing critical historian of the popular, pious lives of saints produced by Second Empire publishers.

-In 1888, he became a member of the Académie des inscriptions et belles-lettres, and in 1910, he was elected to the Académie française.
-Abbe Duchesne was made an apostolic prothonotary in 1900.
+In 1888, Duchesne became a member of the Académie des inscriptions et belles-lettres, and in 1910, he was elected to the Académie française.
+Duchesne was made an apostolic prothonotary in 1900.
 As editor of the Bulletin critique du littérature, d'histoire et de théologie, Duchesne kept up with current intellectual developments.

-He also wrote Les Sources du martyrologe hyéronimien, Origines du culte chrétien (translated as Christian Worship: Its Origin and Evolution and often reprinted), Fastes épiscopaux de l'ancienne Gaule, and Les Premiers temps de l'État pontifical.
+Duchesne also wrote Les Sources du martyrologe hyéronimien, Origines du culte chrétien (translated as Christian Worship: Its Origin and Evolution and often reprinted), Fastes épiscopaux de l'ancienne Gaule, and Les Premiers temps de l'État pontifical.
 These works were universally praised, and he was appointed a commander of the Legion of Honor.
-However, his Histoire ancienne de l'Église, 1906‑11 (translated as Early History of the Christian Church) was considered too modernist by the Church during the "Modernist crisis" and was placed on the Index of Forbidden Books in 1912.
+However, his Histoire ancienne de l'Église (Early History of the Christian Church) was considered too modernist by the Church during the "Modernist crisis" and was placed on the Index of Forbidden Books in 1912.

 The London The Tablet said,By his rigid application of scientific methods of research and judgment, by his caustic tongue and pen, Mgr.
 Duchesne was regarded by some as a scoffer and a vandal among pious traditions.
 But by those who knew him, he was regarded as a master of the sciences which are auxiliary to ecclesiastical history.

 He died in 1922, in Rome, and is buried in the cemetery of Saint-Servan.